reliqarts/scavenger-docs/configuration.md

         ]
     ],

-    // Hashing algorithm to use
+    // hashing algorithm to use
     'hash_algorithm' => 'sha512',

     // storage